Quantum-Accelerators/quacc/docs/src/user/jobflow.md

 ### Known Limitations

-Currently, Jobflow cannot easily be used with QuAcc recipes that involve classes.
+Currently, Jobflow cannot easily be used with Quacc recipes that involve classes.

 ### Learn More